-Consistent with the definitions established in the Shoreline Management Act and implementing regulations, those areas that are within the jurisdiction of the Sumas Shoreline Management Master Program generally include those areas within the corporate limits of the City of Sumas as it currently exists, or as subsequently modified through annexation, including:
+Consistent with the definitions established in the Shoreline Management Act and implementing regulations, those areas that are within the jurisdiction of the Nooksack Shoreline Management Master Program generally include those areas within the corporate limits of the City of Nooksack as it currently exists, or as subsequently modified through annexation, including:

-- A. All river and stream segments having a mean annual flow of at least 20 cubic feet per second, including the Sumas River and Johnson Creek, plus those adjacent land areas within 200 feet of the ordinary high water mark of all such river and stream segments; and - B. Those wetland areas associated with any of the above aquatic areas, including, but not limited to, wetlands associated with Sumas Creek and Bone Creek; and - C. As a local option, the adjacent land area within fifty (50) feet of the delineated edge of such associated wetlands.
+- A. All river and stream segments having a mean annual flow of at least 20 cubic feet per second, including the Sumas River and Breckenridge Creek, plus those adjacent land areas within 200 feet of the ordinary high water mark of all such river and stream segments; and - B. All floodways and contiguous floodplain areas landward 200 feet from such floodways; and - C. Those wetland areas associated with any of the above aquatic areas, including, but not limited to, the Nooksack Slough; and - D. As a local option, the adjacent land area within fifty (50) feet of the delineated edge of such associated wetlands.